masato1122/md2tau/README.md

 ## How to Cite

-If you use these codes, please cite them with:
+If you use these codes, please cite the following papers:

 * M. Ohnishi and J. Shiomi, Phys.
 Rev. B 104, 014306 (2021).
 * T. Kodama, M. Ohnishi, et. al. Nat.
 Mater.
 16, 892-897 (2017).